Cerro Castor in Ushuaia, Tierra del Fuego

 Common planning mistakes

 Treating Ushuaia as a primary ski destination when it's strongest as an add-on.
-Forgetting how much time the flight legs eat.

-When the trip is about the experience as much as the skiing — end of the world, national park, and a few good ski days mixed in.
+When the trip is about the experience as much as the skiing, end of the world, national park, and a few good ski days mixed in.

 (Continue exploring)